-You’ll need to have a thorough look into every provider you choose and what they charge for everything.
+You’ll need to have a thorough look into every equity release company and see what they charge for everything.
 Such a high penalty can make the switch-over entirely unviable, even if the interest rates are significantly lower.
 That’s not something you want to happen.

 What Other Factors Do You Need to Consider?

 Well, like the early repayment charges, you also need to take into account elements like the: